April 27

 What Are the Disadvantages to Cooking With Induction?

 No technology is perfect.
-Here are the disadvantages to induction cooking.
+Here are some disadvantages of induction cooking.

-Cookware: Probably the biggest drawback for most people is that you need induction-compatible cookware.
+Magnetic cookware: Probably the biggest drawback for most people is that you need induction-compatible cookware.
 It has to be magnetic on the bottom where it comes into contact with the burner.
-If it isn't magnetic, it won't work with induction.
+If it isn't magnetic, the induction burner won't switch on.

 Cast iron, carbon steel, and most tri-ply stainless cookware is induction compatible.
-Many aluminum pans also have a steel disc on the bottom so they'll work with induction.
+Many aluminum pans also have a steel disc on the bottom so they work with induction.

-So unless you have a collection of aluminum nonstick pans, chances are you'll have some cookware that will work with induction.
+Unless you have aluminum nonstick pans, chances are you'll have some cookware that will work with induction.

-If in doubt while you're shopping, read the fine print or ask (either in person or by email).
+If in doubt while you're shopping, read the fine print or ask.

 For more information, see our Guide to Induction Cookware (some types and brands are better than others).